guillaumegenthial/sequence_tagging/README.md

 Given a sentence, give a tag to each word.
 A classical application is Named Entity Recognition (NER).
 Here is an example

 ```
 John   lives in New   York
-PER  O     O  LOC LOC
+B-PER  O     O  B-LOC I-LOC
 ```

 ## Model